+ REMEMBRANCE +

 E.J.
 Bribach, my first eye-doctor, in Atchison, Kansas

-Bill Brown, GU - in The Importance of Being Earnest at GU, died in a NY fire
+Bill Brown, GU - in The Importance of Being Earnest at GU, died young in a NY fire

 Carter Brown, Elegant mover-and-shaker of the Smithsonian Institute